I want to determine the actual available memory in my Amazon ElastiCache node.

 Resolution

-ElastiCache pricing shows the available memory in GiB for each supported node type.
-In the default parameter group, a percentage of the memory is reserved for backups and failover operations.
-When you create a new cluster with versions 4.0.10 or later, ElastiCache uses the reserved-memory-percent parameter.
+In the default parameter group, ElastiCache reserves a percentage of the memory for backups and failover operations.
+For clusters that you create with ElastiCache for Redis OSS versions 4.0.10 or later, ElastiCache uses the reserved-memory-percent parameter to manage backups and failover operations.
 It's a best practice to reserve 25% of the total memory for these clusters.
-Amazon ElastiCache Serverless clusters set the reserved-memory-percent value to 25% by default.
-You can't modify this setting.
-For example, if a default parameter group cluster has 0.5 GiB of total memory, then the available memory is 0.375 GiB.

-Note: ElastiCache uses the reserved memory in clusters for backups and failover operations.
-If you reduce the reserved-memory-percent in the parameter group, then this change might affect backup or failover operations.
+Note: If you reduce the reserved-memory-percent in the parameter group, then this change might affect backup or failover operations.
 This can cause failures during high loading.

 Example output: